desty2k/QRainbowStyleSheet/README.rst

     import qrainbowstyle

     # set the environment variable to use a specific wrapper
-    # it can be set to pyqt, pyqt5, pyside or pyside2 (not implemented yet)
+    # it can be set to pyqt, pyqt5, or pyside2
     # you do not need to use QtPy to set this variable
     os.environ['QT_API'] = 'pyqt5'